<>

 sampleData weather.csv groupBy weather reduce temp_max mean avg_max_temp reduce temp_min mean avg_min_temp orderBy -avg_max_temp printTable

-count weather avg_max_temp avg_min_temp
+count avg_max_temp avg_min_temp

 Creating New Columns